nuochenpku/COMEDY/README.md

 ![](figures/comparison.png)

+COMEDY adopts a groundbreaking ''**One-for-All**'' approach, utilizing a single, unified model to manage the entire process from memory generation, compression to final response generation for long-term memory dialogue generation.

  - COMEDY firstly involves distilling session-specific memory from past dialogues, encompassing fine-grained session summaries, including event recaps, and detailed user and bot portraits;

  - In a break from traditional systems, COMEDY eschews the use of a memory database for storing these insights.
 Instead, it reprocesses and condenses memories from all past interactions, forming a *Compressive Memory*.
 The first part is the **concise events** that have occurred throughout all the conversations, creating a historical narrative that the system can draw upon.
 The second and third parts consist of a **detailed user profile** and the **dynamic relationship changes** between the user and chatbot across sessions, both derived from past conversational events.